How we ended up visiting Dingle, Ireland and learning so much about this area is sort of a funny story....

 We visited the last week of February and first few days of March and overall had nice weather.
 With the exception of a couple of days of downpour in Galway, our time in western Ireland was really nice.
 The days almost always featured a quick rain shower that within a few minutes would give way to sunny skies again.
 When I look back at our time in Dingle, I remember it being mostly sunny!

 The biggest thing to note about shoulder season in Dingle is that St. Patrick's Day (March 17) is by far the busiest time of the year for Ireland tourism.
 The few days before and after the holiday are crowded, expensive, and a bit noisy.
-Our friends Colin and Meg visited with their two kids during St. Patrick's Day and had a lot of fun.
-If you're looking for a family friendly guide to St. Patrick's Day in Ireland, check their videos and blog out.

 Bonus tip: Lamb season (when all their sheep have their babies) begins around early March.
 If you want to see little sheep jumping and lounging in all the green pastures, consider visiting in March.
 There were already lots of lambs when we visited the last week of February, and seeing their little soft, fuzzy selves lying in the pastures was such a highlight.